isaak-treat/LavaLamp/README.md

-# Getting Started with Create React App
+# Lava Lamp React Web Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Created by Isaak Treat and available for open source usage.

 ## Available Scripts